-We aim to place a greater emphasis on the needs of new tenants of the Council and put in place the support they require during the first year of a tenancy in order to mitigate against tenancy failure in the long term.
-The long term aim is to achieve better tenancy sustainment for our tenants.
+We aim to place a greater emphasis on the needs of new tenants of the Council and put in place the support they require during the first year of a tenancy in order to mitigate against tenancy failure in the necession long term.
+The long term aim is to achieve better tenancy sustain the first for our tenants.